paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-072-nuclear-proliferation-prevention.md

   (B) the President has received reliable assurances from such person that the person will not, in the future, engage in any prohibited activity.

-**(g) Waiver** The President may waive the continued application of any sanction imposed on any person pursuant to an order issued under subsection (c) of this section if the President determines, and certifies in writing to the Congress, that the continued imposition of the sanction would have a serious adverse effect on the safety and soundness of the domestic or international financial system or on domestic or international payments systems.
+**(g) Waiver** The President may waive the continued application of any sanction imposed on any person pursuant to an order issued under subsection (c) if the President determines, and certifies in writing to the Congress, that the continued imposition of the sanction would have a serious adverse effect on the safety and soundness of the domestic or international financial system or on domestic or international payments systems.

 **(h) Enforcement action** The Attorney General may bring an action in an appropriate district court of the United States for injunctive and other appropriate relief with respect to—

-(1) any violation of subsection (b) of this section; or
+(1) any violation of subsection (b); or

-(2) any order issued pursuant to subsection (c) of this section.
+(2) any order issued pursuant to subsection (c).

 **(i) “Knowingly” defined**